 Below is a short self-assessment and symptom checker to help you stay in tune with your emotional and mental wellbeing and those you love:

 Note: Observable characteristics of depression vary in how it’s expressed based on cultural factors.
 The diagnostic measures for depression are typically based on white/Europeans behavior characteristics which can differ and are not always representative of Africans (African Descendants) cultural behavior.
-Africans have a unique cultural identity and experience in the world that has inhibited Black people to properly self emote and express.
+Africans have a unique cultural identity and experience in the world that has filtered their ability to properly self emote and express.

 Solutions to the problem vary to from lifestyle changes and therapy, to medications for chemical imbalances.
 Regardless of the approach you take towards mental wellness, make sure it is wholistic.

 It’s our hope that Phor’s story and journey toward healing can be of inspiration for other men in our community.
-We must recognize the continued effects of the Maafa (African Holocaust Link def), as it does not end while hostile European dominated societal structures continue to negatively impact our psyche and overall well-being in ways beyond measure.
-It would not be outlandish to assess what we are all in need of on some level of mental and emotional wellness treatment as past traumas have not been healed
+We must recognize the continued effects of the Maafa (African Holocaust), as it did not end.
+Hostile European dominated societal structures and systems still exist and negatively impact our psyche and overall well-being in ways beyond measure.
+It would not be outlandish to assume we all are in need of on some mental and emotional support and treatment from personal and or generational past traumas.

 For those seeking professional psychological and psychiatric help from people who look like them check the Association of Black Psychologists (ABPsi).